edgurgel/solid/README.md

 end
 ```

-Then pass the custom parser as option
+And finally pass the custom parser as an option:

 ```elixir
 "{% my_tag %}"